ashrafumair/retailer-shop/README.md

 Assumptions:
 I have assumed that the required quantity of items is always available in the DB.
-Orders can be added and removed, but cannot be changed/modified.
+Orders can be added and removed, but cannot be changed or modified.